PrestaShop/prestashop-specs/back-office/wishlist.md

 - Products with combinations
 - product packs
 - virtual products
-- customisable products (text or file)
+- customizable products (text or file)

 What product information do I need to retrieve for favourites?
 All product information: